dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * [SSDT-EC-USBX](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/).
 If no `PNP0C09` device shows up then there is no need for this SSDT.
+   * This SSDT also has a second function, USBX.
+This is used for forcing USB power properties, requires SSDT-EC so this just jumbles them together.
    * I've also provided a precompiled version for users with EC0, this is the most common device on AMD systems: [SSDT-EC-USBX-AMD.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-EC-USBX-AMD.aml)